Krieger-m/silly-snake-game/README.md

 - Pause the game anytime using **SPACE**
 - Highscore list stored in **SQLite**
 - Responsive and lightweight
 - Runs entirely in the browser
+- Supports touch control

 ---